neurolib-dev/neurolib/README.md

   <img src="resources/exploration_aln.png">
 </p>

-### Evolutionary optimization
+## Evolutionary optimization

 A detailed example is available as a [IPython Notebook](examples/example-2-evolutionary-optimization-minimal.ipynb).

 `Neurolib` also implements evolutionary parameter optimization, which works particularly well with brain networks.
 In an evolutionary algorithm, each simulation is represented as an individual.
 An individual is a part of a population.
 In each generation, individuals are evaluated according to a fitness criterion.
 Afterwards, all individuals of a population which have a high fitness value are able to mate and create offspring.
 This offspring undergoes some random changes, which is often called mutation.
 Then all offsprings are evaluated and the best part of the population is selected.
 This process goes on for a given amount generations until a good population with high-fitness individuals is found.

 `Neurolib` makes it very easy to set up your own evolutionary optimization and everything else is handled under the hood.
+In this example, we will simply calculate the example of each individual as the distance to the unit circle.

 ```python
 from neurolib.utils.parameterSpace import ParameterSpace